Essential city information that everyone should know before traveling to Madrid.

 Registered, metered taxis are easy to hail in Madrid.
 They are white cars with a red stripe across the front doors.

 Roads are busy so it can get quite congested and parking can be difficult.
 I would not recommend driving in Central Madrid.

 Bike hire is easy, there are lots of companies that offer daily rental for approximately €10-20.
 Or you can pick up a BiciMAD public bike from one the roadside collection points.

-The main areas of Madrid you are likely to visit as a tourist are:
+The main neighbourhoods of Madrid, known locally as barrios, you are likely to visit as a tourist are:

 - La Latina

 *RELATED article: If you are interested in where the best nightlife is in Madrid, check out this post – Madrid’s most lively barrios and where to have a great night out